 Our LicensE Application Status Lookup tool makes it easier for employees, and helps academic advisors support students during the license application process.
 To access the Application Status Lookup tool, you will need the applicant's 10-digit PAR number.
 An applicant may provide the number to anyone who could support their application.
 Find more information in our news release about this tool.

 A health care provider credentialed in good standing in another state may apply for a temporary credential to provide services in Wisconsin while a Wisconsin application for a permanent credential is pending.
 See information sheet 2021-A101, Form 2021-A102: Health Care Employer Notification, and our Frequently Asked Questions (FAQs) for further details.

-Per Wis.
-Stat. § 440.08 (2), the required renewal date for the Dietitian credential is 10/31/even years.
+Wis.
+Stat. § 440.08 (2), the required renewal date for the Dietitian credential is 10/31/ of each even-numbered year.
 Should you receive your initial credential in the months leading up to this date, you are still required to renew your license by the statutorily defined date.